 There’s something special about this combination that conjures up thoughts of warm sunshine.
 It just might be the bright citrus sauce that makes the fish sing.
 This vibrant combination begs for a bright and sunny wine that can add to the scintillating scene.
 For this dish, we recommend the dazzling Albariño.
 We like Val Do Sosego, which is easy to find and priced right.
 Double win.

 And finally, It’s time to pop those corks and let the bubbly flow!
-We’ve paired the delicate rockfish with a rich fragrant sauce and a perfectly chilled sparkling rose—a flute of sweet, yet sassy Llopart Brut Rose Cava.
+You can pair our rich fragrant sauces with a perfectly chilled sparkling rose—a flute of sweet, yet sassy Llopart Brut Rose Cava.